arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 ## Product Overview

-The Arduino® Nicla Vision is a ready-to-use, standalone camera for analyzing and processing images on the edge.
-Thanks to its 2 MP color camera, smart 6-axis motion sensor, integrated microphone and distance sensor, it is suitable for asset tracking, object recognition and predictive maintenance.
+The Arduino® Nicla Vision is a ready-to-use, standalone camera board for analyzing and processing images on the edge.
+Thanks to its 2 MP color camera, smart 6-axis motion sensor, integrated microphone, and distance sensor, it is suitable for asset tracking, object recognition, and predictive maintenance.

-Quickly implement sensor nodes to send collected data to the Arduino® Cloud (or third-party vendor services) via integrated Wi-Fi®/Bluetooth® LE connectivity.
+The Nicla Vision lets you quickly implement sensor nodes to send collected data to the Arduino® Cloud (or third-party vendor services) via its onboard Wi-Fi® and Bluetooth® module.

 ### Board Architecture Overview